Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Results

 \subsection{Benchmarks on the Water Monomer}

 We start by benchmarking the PA-T$_e$-CMD method for the water monomer.
-Fig.~\ref{fig:benchmarking1} shows the O--H bending (1100--2000 cm$^{-1}$) and stretching (3500--4200 cm$^{-1}$) vibrational bands in the IR spectrum of the water monomer.
-We show exact spectra obtained via discrete variable representation (DVR) on the same potential, which we take as the reference, and PA-T$_e$-CMD with a combination of different $\tau$ and $\lambda$ parameters, discussed in Section~\ref{subsec:implementation}.
+Fig.~\ref{fig:benchmarking1} shows the O--H bending (1100--2000 cm$^{-1}$) and stretching (3500--4200 cm$^{-1}$) vibrational bands in the IR spectrum of the water monomer. \corr{Our references are the exact spectra obtained from solving the Schr\"{o}dinger equation for the same potential, using a discrete variable representation (DVR)~\cite{Colbert1992} implemented in the DVR3D program suite by Tennyson et~al.\cite{Tennyson2004}} PA-T$_e$-CMD results are shown for different combinations of $\tau$ and $\lambda$ parameters, discussed in \corr{Sec.}~\ref{subsec:implementation}.

-We tested the following parameter values: $\tau = 10$, $20$, $100$~fs and $\lambda = 0.01$, $0.001$.
+We tested the parameter values $\tau = 10$, $20$, $100$~fs and $\lambda = 0.01$, $0.001$.
 The adiabatic separation frequency was fixed at \( \Omega = 24000 \)~cm\(^{-1} \).
 These values were chosen to explore the tradeoffs between thermostat strength, sampling efficiency, and spectral accuracy.
-Smaller $\tau$ values introduce larger disturbances to the dynamics of the centroid, but maintain its temperature more efficiently, while smaller $\lambda$ values drive the dynamics of non-centroid modes in the strongly underdamped regime, which tends to decrease the thermostat efficiency, but also decrease spurious coupling to the high-frequency physical modes.
+Smaller $\tau$ values introduce larger disturbances to the dynamics of the centroid, but maintain its temperature more efficiently. \corr{Small $\lambda$ values take the fluctuation-mode dynamics to the underdamped regime and make on-the-fly PMF sampling less efficient, but also mitigate spurious dynamical coupling between the adiabatically separated fluctuation modes and the centroid.}